crzykidd/flux-library/README.md

 # flux-library

 I am working on some energy graphs using data from iotawatt pushed into Influxdb2, and displayed with Grafana.
-This is a short library of flux snipits etc that I found helpful.
+This is a short library of flux snippets etc that I found helpful.

 ## Easy wins
 ### Dealing with Timezomes